The best hotels in Savonlinna

 Lake transport: steamships from Kauppatori serve regular routes June-August.
 The MS Brahe and MS Heinävesi are the historic vessels that run the longer routes.
 A day trip by steamship to Heinävesi or Kerimäki (home of the world's largest wooden church) can be done as a full-day excursion.

-Savonlinna's best neighborhoods
+Savonlinna's best hotel regions

 Central Savonlinna on the main island (Pihlajavesi side) puts you within 5 minutes walk of Olavinlinna Castle and the market square.
 The city straddles multiple islands connected by bridges.
 Lossiranta Lodge sits right at the castle waterfront.
 For resort-style lake experiences, Järvisydän in Rantasalmi and Punkaharju Estate are 30-45 minutes drive and worth the distance.